 It is very important that you chose the right gutting which is suited to your game level and even style.
 If you are a hard hitter and a more attacking player, you should adjust your gut tension and size accordingly as to avoid changing the strings constantly which tends to be an expensive affair.

-This video demonstrates the process of gutting a racquet:
+This video demonstrates the process of badminton string gutting:

-Gutting is an important process to understand if you want to take up badminton.
-Incorrect gutting can result in weaker play which may be discouraging to a player.
+Badminton String Gutting is an important process to understand if you want to take up badminton.
+Incorrect gutting can result in a weaker play, which may be discouraging to a player.
 This can be avoided if a well-informed decision is made.